Annie Haslam: Personal life

 Regarding her first name, Haslam said in 1993 that "I was 'our Anne' to my Mum and Dad, but to everyone else I was Annie".

 Haslam grew up in a working-class family.
 Her father, an amateur comedian-singer, died of cancer.

 Haslam's brother Keith Haslam was a graphic designer who lived in Toronto.

 Michael Haslam, also Haslam's brother, was also a successful singer.
+Michael had been discovered and signed by Brian Epstein and released his first single "Gotta Get a Hold of Myself", before performing as an opening act for the Beatles in December 1964.

 Haslam has been a vegetarian since the late 1980s.
 In 1993, Haslam was diagnosed with breast cancer, which she survived and which became the inspiration for her 1994 album, Blessing in Disguise.

 Haslam was engaged to musician Roy Wood for four years, which she later described as "four of the funniest years of my life".
 In 1991, Haslam married Marc I. Hoffman of North Wales, Pennsylvania.
 The marriage ended in divorce, but Haslam says "I believe my ex-husband came into my life to save it, because I had breast cancer after we were married and was immediately taken care of so well".
 She now resides in Bucks County, Pennsylvania.